C4psL0cks/libraries/Firebase-ESP8266-master/src/README.md

-#### Set binary data from a file stored on SD card/flash memory to the defined database path if defined database path's ETag matched the ETag value
+#### Set binary data from a file stored on SD card/Flash memory to the defined database path if defined database path's ETag matched the ETag value

-param **`dataObj`** Firebase Data Object to hold data and instances.
+param **`fbdo`** Firebase Data Object to hold data and instances.

 param **`storageType`** Type of storage to read file data, StorageType::FLASH or StorageType::SD.